NCGAS/Transcriptome-Assembly-Workshop-Spring-2019/README.md

 # More information

-Scripts used in this workshop - Look under Releases, https://github.com/NCGAS/Transcriptome-Assembly-Workshop-Spring-2019/releases
+Scripts used in this workshop - https://github.com/NCGAS/Transcriptome-Assembly-Workshop-Spring-2019/releases
 \
 Slides and Presentations - Coming up
 \